AnotherFoxGuy/cmakepp/source/collections/README.md

  `(<list&> <predicate:<[](<any>)-><bool>>> )-><uint>`

  counts all element for which the predicate holds

 ## <a name="list_equal"></a> `list_equal`

+ comapres two lists with each other usage list_equal( 1 2 3 4 1 2 3 4)
+ list_equal( listA listB)
+ list_equal( ${listA} ${listB})
+ ...
+ COMPARATOR defaults to STREQUAL
+ COMPARATOR can also be a lambda expression
+ COMPARATOR can also be EQUAL

 ## <a name="list_erase"></a> `list_erase`

+ removes the specified range from lst the start_index is inclusive and end_index is exclusive